 According to the rule, the agents have to warn the customer three times before hanging up the call.

-You need to keep your cool and keep your emotional state in check while dealing with abusive customers.
+You need to keep your cool and keep your emotional state in check while dealing with abusive customers and their verbal abuse.

 How to handle angry and abusive customers?
 (Examples)

 - I really understand your problem, Sir/Madam, however, the kind of language you are using is intolerable.

 - I’m trying my very best to assist you with your problems, Sir/Madam…

 - You really seem to be very upset, Sir/Madam.
 For your convenience, would you like to continue our conversation via email or post?